linaGirl/leaky-bucket/README.md

 New in Version 4:
 - dropped node.js support for node <12 (es modules)
 - works now in modern browsers too (removed node.js dependencies)
-- added a debug flag to the constructo
+- added a debug flag to the constructor
 - added idleTimeout event and constructor flag
 - added the initalCapacity option to the constructor
-- added the canExecuteNow method
-- added the getCapacity method
+- added the getCapacity() method
-- added the getCurrentCapacity method
+- added the getCurrentCapacity() method

 ## installation